 The Flying Dolphins are smaller, around 35 meters, and fit 130 passengers.
 Still, they are quite fast, reaching a top speed of 35 knots.
 That’s why the price is the same as the catamarans.
 However, their small stature makes them vulnerable to wind & waves, so harsh weather conditions can easily cancel their excursions.
 Of course, if you’re easily affected by the notorious seasickness, you may avoid them since the board will most likely be shaky.

 If you visit Greece in the summer season, there’re budget-effective ways for you to consider.
 For instance, you can also take the Agia Marina Aiginis, which stops at Aegina on the way to Hydra.
 It departs from Piraeus at 9 am daily (9.30 on Sundays), and leaves Hydra at 16.30.
 As it takes 3.5 hours, it’ll hurt the schedule of a daily excursion.
 Still, if you want to stay on the island for the night, you may take it, especially as compensation for the accommodation fee.
 Tickets cost 19.50 euros.
 The boats to Hydra take off from Gate E8, a short walk from the Piraeus metro station.
 Once the metro stops here, cross the street and simply follow the coast to the left.

 How to spend time in Hydra?

 The main town, with its unique architecture and cobbled street, may draw your admiration.
-Quick dives in local beaches will soothe your soul.
-Other than that, If you are interested in history and art, you can choose to visit either the Historical Archive of Hydra or the Koundouriotis Mansion, that has been transformed into a museum.
+Quick dives on local beaches will soothe your soul.
+Other than that, If you are interested in history and art, you can choose to visit either the Historical Archive of Hydra or the Koundouriotis Mansion, which has been transformed into a museum.
 For outdoor enthusiasts, there are 11 hiking paths.